ACC Basketball Predictions

 Feb.
 25 – Duke vs. Miami

-After an up-and-down start to a season with high expectations, the Duke Blue Devils are on fire.
-They have won eight straight games, including three after ranked teams, to give them a chance to claim the ACC crown after a 3-4 conference start.
+After an up-and-down start to a season with high expectations, the Duke Blue Devils have been on fire.
+Before a loss to Syracuse on a buzzer-beating three-pointer, Duke had won seven-straight games, including three after ranked teams, to give them a chance to claim the ACC crown after a 3-4 conference start.
 While guard Grayson Allen receives most of the press attention, it has been Luke Kennard who has been the team’s best player.
 The sophomore guard is averaging 20 points a game while shooting a blistering 52 percent from the field, 46 percent from three and 85 percent from the free-throw line.
 Allen is no slouch, scoring just over 15 a night while leading the Blue Devils in assists at four per game.
 Add in freshman phenom Jayson Tatum and dependable forward Amile Jefferson, and Coach Krzyzewski’s squad has plenty of different ways to beat you.
 The Hurricanes witnessed this last month in Durham, when six Blue Devils scored seven or more on their way to a comfortable victory.
 In that matchup, Miami lead by 11 at halftime.
 UM ended up losing by a dozen, aided by a 20-0 run by Duke in the second period.
 The key in the rematch will be avoiding turnovers, as the Blue Devils took advantage of 18 Hurricane miscues to feast in transition and get quick, easy buckets in the last matchup.
 To get a win would be huge for Miami, and at the Watsco Center, anything is possible.

 Prediction: Miami 71 – Duke 68